protofire/opensea-wyvern-exchange-subgraph-v1/README.md

 ## Erc20Transaction

 The Erc20Transaction entity will be created each time an erc20 is traded in for of a payment for a Sale (two succesfully matched orders).
-Be aware that a Sale will create always a single erc20Transaction since both regular and bundle orders have only one ayment
+Be aware that a Sale will create always a single erc20Transaction since both regular and bundle orders have only one payment.

 ### Stored relationships: